 Members:

-Sarah Jerebine (Co-Chair) Genevieve Haszard (Co-Chair)
+Sarah Jerebine KC (Co-Chair) Genevieve Haszard (Co-Chair)

-Alice Strang Gowan Duff
+Helen Bennett Gowan Duff

 Technology Committee